justnt47/Study_mobile_application/README.md

 # Study_mobile_application
-Using Dart to develop application *This is our miniproject while studying in college*
+Using Dart to develop application *This is our mini-project while studying in college* this app is about learning application in mobile app